emacsattic/call-graph/README.md

 Or install from [melpa](https://melpa.org/#/call-graph).

 ## External dependency
-You could choose either Global or Git as search backend for call-graph to use.
+You could choose either Global (default) or Git as search backend for call-graph to use.
 * `GNU Global`

 `call-graph` will recursively call `Global` to find caller of